kierate/php-version-switcher/README.md

 PHP location-specific version switcher
 ====================

+This script allows you to execute a different version of PHP on the command line depending on your location on the filesystem.

 Based on the current path the script checks if the base directory contains a file telling it to use a different php version.
 These files are:
 - php52 - for PHP 5.2 from /usr/bin/php52/php
 - php53 - for PHP 5.3 from /usr/bin/php53/php